Minimum quantity Discount

 Buy 2 + Get 10% discount

-Order by noon on Thursday for Friday delivery.
+Order by midnight Wednesday for Friday delivery.
 Shop Now.

 Delicious ready-made meals, ideal for your lifestyle.
 Shop Meals.